 Our sales priority for Enterprise Health customers involves the education of clinical and executive stakeholders on the economic and clinical value of our robotic exoskeleton portfolio, including the EksoNR and the Ekso Indego Therapy devices.
-In tandem, we continue to leverage our EksoNR and Ekso Indego customer base to educate and mentor strategic target centers that specialize in stroke, ABI and SCI rehabilitation in specific geographies.
+In tandem, we continue to leverage our EksoNR and Ekso Indego Therapy customer base to educate and mentor strategic target centers that specialize in stroke, TBI, MS, and SCI rehabilitation and treatment in specific geographies.

 Rehabilitation treatments that can benefit from the use of our EksoNR and Ekso Indego Therapy products take place in a range of different types of facilities.
-These include inpatient rehabilitation facilities ("IRF"), long term acute care hospitals ("LTACH"), skilled nursing facilities ("SNF"), and outpatient rehabilitation clinics, among others.
+These include inpatient rehabilitation facilities ("IRF"), long-term acute care hospitals ("LTACH"), skilled nursing facilities, and outpatient rehabilitation clinics, among others.
 The primary facility types we currently serve are IRFs.
 Among these facilities, ownership structures also vary from small independent rehabilitation centers to larger networks of providers.
 Our current market focus is on the larger network providers, referred to as integrated delivery networks ("IDN").
 Sales to IDNs typically involve multi-unit transactions that can benefit from lower selling costs, better pipeline visibility, and better economies of scale.
-In 2023, approximately 52% of our new unit shipments for EksoNR and Ekso Indego Therapy were to IDNs.
-Globally, multi-unit sales comprised approximately 70% of our unit shipments.